E-2 Visa Renewal and Extension | All You Need to Know

 How to Apply for E-2 Visa Extension

-The second option is to file for an extension of stay if you do not plan on traveling out of the U.S. before the expiration of your visa.
+This option is best if you do not plan on traveling out of the U.S. before the expiration of your visa.
 E-2 visa extensions are granted in increments of 2 years.
-In order to file for an extension of stay, you must submit:

 • Form I-129, Petition for Non-immigrant Worker